-Given the prevarication over his real name it so far has been impossible to discover what happened to Henry Johnson alias Joseph Jackson.
+Given the prevarication over his real name so far it’s been impossible to discover what happened to Henry Johnson alias Joseph Jackson.

 Even before the inquest jury had given their verdict and made their recommendations for improvements the directors of the Waterloo and Woodlesford Colliery Company Ltd. had decided to put it up for sale and on Thursday 14 November 1878 a classified advertisement appeared in the Yorkshire Post and Leeds Intelligencer.

 Rather than the cost of the improvements the sale was probably brought about by the fact they weren’t making any money. £20,000 had been raised in new capital a year earlier but it doesn’t seem to have helped and within a month of the sale being advertised a meeting of shareholders was held at the offices in Leeds where it was proposed by John William Clay to liquidate the company.

 A minute of the meeting reads: “It had been proved to the satisfaction of the meeting that the said company cannot by reason of its liabilities continue its business and it is advisable to wind up the same and accordingly that the said company be wound up voluntarily.”
 John Edward Mammatt and Thomas B. Jones were appointed as liquidators at a salary of £200 each.